balenaltd/handbook/Doughnut-Calls.md

 ## **Description**

-Doughnut calls take place once a week (except on no meetings weeks) and are attended by an average of 3-5 employees.
+Doughnut calls take place once a week (except on no meetings weeks) on Fridays (or Thursdays late for some) and are attended by an average of 3-5 employees.
 An internal data puller helps align team members based on timezones to ensure that you get to speak with someone new as much as possible.
+Invites are usually sent out on Tuesdays or Wednesdays.
 The goal of these calls is to get to know your co-workers in a fun and relaxed setting.
 These calls are not mandatory but highly encouraged for you to attend and non-work related conversation is also encouraged.

 If for some reason no-one shows up in the call (possibly due to last minute scheduling conflicts) you are welcome to join another doughnut call that’s listed on our shared Balena social Google calendar.